ReDI-School/intro-java/lesson6/index.md

     }
 }
 ```
-As this program has three different possible ways how it could execute (depending on values for _n_, _m_ or _k_), our program must make sure to return a value in each of this cases.
+As this program has three different possible ways how it could execute (depending on values for _n_, _m_ or _k_), our program must make sure to return a value in each of these cases.
 If we would forget a return statement, our program would fail and we would get an error about a _missing return statement_.

-Note: many developer however consider it a bad practice to have a multiple return statements in a method.
+Note: many developers however consider it a bad practice to have multiple return statements in a method.
 We can rewrite our program in the following way to have only one:

 ```java
 public static int addKtimes(int n, int m, int k) {